zdravkov/kendo-docs/api/wrappers/jsp/chart.md

 ### dragStart `String`

-Fires when the user has used the mouse or a swipe gesture to drag the chart.
+Fires when the user has used the mouse or a swipe gesture to drag the chart.The drag operation can be aborted by calling e.preventDefault().

 #### Example
     <kendo:chart dragStart="handle_dragStart">